How to Save Money Each Month: 20 Simple Tips to Try

 You don’t have to buy this exact water bottle to make a difference (though I highly recommend it).
 But simply making an effort to drink more water will help your wallet and your health.

-If you don’t know where your money is going you’re a lot more likely to spend it on things you don’t really care about.
+If you don’t know where your money is going, you’re a lot more likely to spend it on impulse purchases and things you don’t really care about.

-Just by gaining some awareness into you spending habits you’ll start to become more intentional with your decisions.
+Just by gaining some awareness of your spending habits, you’ll start to become more intentional with your decisions.

-I can almost guarantee you’ll be more resistant to spending your money.
+I can almost guarantee you’ll be more resistant to spending that money.

 Studies show it’s more painful to spend cash, but also seeing the limited resource dwindling each time you spend it will make you more selective.